Organic Mulch: A Complete Guide to The Best Natural Mulches

-Depth: 2-4 inches, depends on the size of chips, or how finely ground it is.
+Depth: 2-4 inches, depending on the size of the chips or how finely ground it is.
 Bigger chips can be applied more deeply.

 Advantages: Is usually attractive.
 Adds organic matter – this is especially helpful for perennial plantings where you can’t easily amend the soil.

 It also lets in water, prevents evaporation of water, suppresses weeds well, moderates soil temperature, and is free of weed seeds.
-Smaller chips or more finely ground wood is less likely to blow or wash away than larger chips.
+Smaller chips or more finely ground wood are less likely to blow or wash away than larger chips.
 It doesn’t readily compact.
-And finally, it reduces, and often, reverses soil compaction.
+And finally, it reduces and often reverses soil compaction.

 Disadvantages: Larger chips can blow or float away.
 It must be topped off — top-dress larger chips every 1-3 years, smaller chips every 1-2 years.